ampache/ampache/docs/API-subsonic.md

 CI and prompts a re-audit instead of drifting silently.

 To check for upstream changes, re-download that file and run `composer qa`.
-If the checksum test fails, re-audit, then update the checksum in that test and the date above.
+If the checksum test fails, re-audit, then run `composer spec:refresh` to record it — that rewrites the checksum in the test and the date above together.
+The full procedure is in `resources/scripts/api-docs/README.md`.

 At the audit date Ampache implements all 87 documented endpoints.
 Known gaps, all optional response fields with no column in the Ampache schema: `bpm`, `moods`, `works`, `movements`, `groupings`, `bitDepth`, `explicitStatus`,